Dustin Hahn, Ph.D.

 Home Page: http://www.dustinandrewhahn.com/

-Mr. Hahn joined the Department of Communication in January 2014.
+Dr. Hahn joined the Department of Communication in January 2014.
 He received his B.A. in Electronic Media Production from Harding University in 2009.
 After starting his own media production company shooting video and photography for small businesses, commercials, PSAs, weddings, family events, and more, he went on to pursue his Ph.D. in Mass Communication from Texas Tech University.
-He completed his M.A. in Mass Communication in 2012.
-He has now completed his coursework and final qualifying exams for his doctorate.
-He anticipates finishing his dissertation and Ph.D. in 2014.
+He completed his M.A. in Mass Communication in 2012 with his thesis titled, “More Than Just a Pretty Face?
+Examining the Influence of Attractiveness and Reporter/Athlete Congruity on Perceived Credibility.”
+He completed his Ph.D. in Mass Communication from Texas Tech University in 2014 with his dissertation titled, “Exemplification Effects in Sport Media: Examining the Impact of Fanship, Exemplar Type, and Time.”

 Teaching and Related Service

-Mr. Hahn has taught courses in mass communication, electronic media, journalism, and advertising.
-He has taught evening courses, courses from a distance, long semester, three-week courses, six-week summer courses, and more.
-Mr. Hahn has taught at Abilene Christian University, Lubbock Christian University, and Texas Tech University prior to joining the faculty at West Texas A&M University.
+Dr. Hahn has taught courses in mass communication, electronic media, journalism and advertising.
+He has taught evening courses, courses from a distance, long semester, three-week courses, six-week summer courses and more.
+Dr. Hahn has taught at Abilene Christian University, Lubbock Christian University and Texas Tech University prior to joining the faculty at West Texas A&M University.
+Professor Hahn is a member of AEJMC, BEA, and NBS.
+He is a student adviser and works primarily with broadcasting and electronic media students during sports reporting, video production, News One and more.

 Research and Creative Activity